MicrosoftDocs/winrt-api/windows.security.credentials.ui/userconsentverificationresult.md

 ## -enum-fields
 ### -field Verified:0
-The fingerprint was verified.
+The user was verified.

 ### -field DeviceNotPresent:1
-There is no biometric verifier device available.
+There is no authentication device available.

 ### -field NotConfiguredForUser:2
-A biometric verifier device is not configured for this user.
+An authentication verifier device is not configured for this user.

 ### -field DisabledByPolicy:3
-Group policy has disabled the biometric verifier device.
+Group policy has disabled authentication device verification.

 ### -field DeviceBusy:4
-The biometric verifier device is performing an operation and is unavailable.
+The authentication device is performing an operation and is unavailable.

 ### -field RetriesExhausted:5
 After 10 attempts, the original verification request and all subsequent attempts at the same verification were not verified.